callmesalmon/pearlOS/doc/PIDI-DIFF.md

   * Configs the entry.
   * Maybe don't...
 Touch this one..?

+A prototype of a working text editor (e.g glorifed ``to`` command), is being actively worked on, mainly by "androvonx95".
+It is called zeptex and is found in the "Zeptex" folder.

 ## Bug Fixes

 I *needed* to be able to run the project, I couldn't have a non-functional